TencentARC/ArcNerf/docs/trainer.md

 - dynamic_batchsize:
   - Use for fg model to dynamically adjust num of rays
   - update_epoch: set up update num of rays every update epoch.
+  - max_batch_size: By default set to 32768.
+Use it to forbid extreme large batch size

 # get_progress and save visual 3D result
 If you open `get_progress` in `debug`, and set `--progress.save_progress(val) True`, the trainer will save 3d sample points